micro-ROS/micro-ROS.github.io/EDITING-INSTRUCTIONS.md

 # Customizations

-Instead of a "blog" section we have a "show-case" section with posts-style.
+Instead of a "blog" section we have a "Updates" section in the folder [_posts/](_posts/) with posts-style.